Pyrethrin and Pyrethroid Toxicity in Cats

 An adverse reaction to any of these toxins will affect the cat's nervous system, reversibly prolonging sodium conductance in nerve axons, which result in repetitive nerve discharges.
 These reactions occur more frequently in cats than in dogs due to a higher sensitivity.
 Also at higher risk are those that are very young, old, sick, or debilitated.
 Additionally, these reactions may become worse if the cat is hypothermic (low temperature).

 The condition described in this medical article can affect both dogs and cats.
-If you would like to learn more about how it affects dogs, please visit this page in the PetMD health library.
+If you would like to learn more about how it affects dogs, check out Flea and Tick Medicine Poisoning in Dogs.

 Symptom and Types